BBC chief resigns amid furor over his role in Boris Johnson loan - ExBulletin

 Sunak declined to comment on Sharp’s potential replacement, saying there is an established nomination process.

-The Loan Inquiry is the latest uncomfortable episode for the century-old BBC, which is funded by an annual license fee of 159 pounds ($200) paid by all television-owning households and overseen by a council that includes both contestants from the BBC and government appointees. ,
+The loan inquiry is the uncomfortable last episode for the centenary BBC, which is funded by an annual license fee of 159 pounds ($200) paid by all households with a television and overseen by a board comprising both BBC nominees and appointees from the government,

 The public broadcaster has a duty to be impartial in its news coverage, but it is often political football, with some in the Conservative government seeing a leftist slant in its news and some Liberals accusing it of have a conservative bias.

-The BBC was engulfed in a storm over free speech and political prejudice in March when its main sports presenter, former England footballer Gary Lineker, criticized the government’s immigration policy on social media.
+The BBC was engulfed in a storm over free speech and political prejudice in March when its main sports presenter, a former England soccer player Gary Linekercriticized the government’s immigration policy on social media.

-Lineker was suspended and later reinstated after other Premier League sports presenters, analysts and players boycotted the BBC airwaves in solidarity.
+Lineker was suspended then restored after other Premier League sports presenters, analysts and players boycotted the BBC airwaves in solidarity.

 Lineker shared his political views again on Friday, tweeting to almost 9 million followers: BBC president should not be chosen by the government of the day.
 Not now, never.